Back to top

 Express your needs and feelings

-Unmet needs can generate negative feelings that may hinder communication if they are not expressed or if they are expressed in a way that puts the blame on the other person.
-Identifying and expressing them means taking restorative action and finding solutions.
-Each person expresses what they feel and shares their emotions.
-For example: “When you say that, I feel demeaned/sad/unhappy/angry.”
+When needs are unmet, they’re accompanied by negative feelings that can hinder communication if they aren’t expressed, or if they are expressed but in an accusatory way.
+Identifying and expressing them means making amends and finding solutions.
+Each person needs to express their feelings.
+For example: “When I hear these words, I feel put down/sad/upset/angry.”

 This short video (in French) defines incivility in the workplace in plain terms and gives viewers practical tools for intervening when it occurs.